Short course grants

 Please contact our Customer Services team on 0344 994 4455 if your payment is not received within one month of completing the course.

-If your training provider has not yet completed the CITB ATO approval process, you will need to apply through CITB Online within 20 weeks of completing the course.
+If your training provider has not yet completed the CITB ATO approval process, you must apply for grant through CITB Online within 52 weeks of completing the course.

 Have you sent us your bank details?